New £500,000 funding for quest to solve scientific mysteries

 A fluorescent molecule sample under the microscope.
 Credit: Rakesh Arul

-A team of Cambridge researchers led by St John’s College academics has been awarded a £500,000 grant for a UK-US collaboration advancing quantum science in chemistry.
+A team of Cambridge researchers led by St John’s College academics has been awarded a £500,000 grant for an international collaboration advancing quantum science in chemistry.

 Dr Rakesh Arul, a St John’s College Research Fellow in Natural Sciences (Physical), and Dr Dorian Gangloff, Associate Professor of Quantum Technology at the Cavendish Laboratory, and a College Lecturer and Fellow at St John’s, will use the funding over three years with colleagues at the Cavendish Laboratory, the University of Cambridge’s Department of Physics.